Rob Hall – Chief Executive Officer

 Rob has most recently served in senior management roles with both Heritage New Zealand and the Christchurch City Council before being appointed into his current role as Chief Executive of Development Christchurch Limited.

-Joel Lieschke – Director, Corporate Services and Chief Financial Officer
+Joel Lieschke – Director, Corporate Services and CFO

 Joel is Director Corporate Services and Chief Financial Officer at Development Christchurch Limited and on the Board of Directors at Habitat for Humanity – Christchurch Affiliate.

 He is an experienced chartered accountant having worked for a variety of multinational companies including Diageo and Reckitt Benckiser as well as hospitality companies IHG and Marriott International at locations in Australia, Europe and the USA.

 Joel is a qualified CPA and member of the Institute of Directors NZ with a Bachelor of Business (Accounting) and a Diploma in Hospitality Management.

 Steve is Director, Investment and Engagement at DCL.
 His background is largely in the finance sector with experience in marketing and HR.